hexaxsoftwares/houx.js/README.md

 In the previous example, we've crafted a simple widget that conveys a greeting message.
 The `model` function establishes the widget's initial data store, and the `build` function defines the UI structure using the `Pixel.Template ` function.

-The widget gets updated whenever the model returned properties change or got mutated.
+The widget gets updated whenever the model returned properties changes or got mutated.

 A render function is required when building your UI using the `H` hyperscript function

-Here is an example of using the `H` component by returning a render function in the build function.
+Here is an example of using the `H` component by returning a render function in the build function instead of the `Pixel.Template` function.

 ```javascript
 const { H } = Pixel//destructured from the global Pixel object